clementvidon/Makefile_tutor/README.md

 **focus on the essential**.
 Anything that is not directly related to the template we are going to explore will not be covered here.

-Initially intended to help 42 students to step up their Makefile skills through a **documented template** that evolves gradually, **step by step**.
+Initially intended to help 42 students to step up their makefile skills through a **documented template** that evolves gradually, **step by step**.
 With the aim of making them more digestible and even tasty 🍷